mkleczek/toolprovider-maven-plugin/README.md

 * exec - which is a general interface to execute any tool providing interface according to java.util.spi.ToolProvider.
 * jar - which is a replacement for maven-jar-plugin that uses jar ToolProvider.

 Standard maven-jar-plugin does not (yet) handle Java (JPMS) modules fully.
+In particular:
-For example it does not generate ModulePackages constant in compiled module-info.
+* it does not generate ModulePackages constant in compiled module-info
+* it does not add main class info to compiled module-info.

 To replace standard maven-jar-plugin in your project set packaging in the pom file to *toolsjar* and configure toolprovider-maven-plugin as build extension: